tnm/redweb/README.md

 `python redweb.py`

 The interface will start on localhost.
+The Python codes lives in redweb.py, and the web template code is at central.tpl.
+I've included some client-side form validation, as well.

 What You Can Do
 ---------------